ni/semi-test-library-dotnet/docs/index.md

 Visual Studio 2022 is highly recommended.

-Refer to the [STS Software Version Compatibility](UserGuide/Overview.md#sts-software-version-compatibility) table more details.
+Refer to the [STS Software Version Compatibility](UserGuide/Overview.md#sts-software-version-compatibility) table for more details.

 ## Getting Started